JonesRobM/EnergyConsumption/docs/VISUALIZATION_GUIDE.md

-# Visualization Guide
+# Visualisation Guide

-Complete guide to understanding and interpreting all generated figures and visualizations.
+Complete guide to understanding and interpreting all generated figures and visualisations.

 ## Overview